superphy/kmer/proposal.md

 ### Conclusion
 Successful completion of this project will result in rapid classification of isolate host and serotype based on omnilog microarray and WGS data.
-These calssifications can lead to the identification of STEC phenotypes most closely associated with human illness, ultimately leading to healthier Canadians.
+These classifications can lead to the identification of STEC phenotypes most closely associated with human illness, ultimately leading to healthier Canadians.